ovinc/prevo/README.md

     record.start(dt=2)  # time interval of 2 seconds for both sensors
     ```

-Note: context managers also possible (i.e. define `__enter__` and `__exit__` in `Sensor` class) e.g. if sensors have to be opened once at the beginning and closed in the end.

-Many other options and customizations exist (e.g. live view of data, sensor properties controlled in real time in CLI, etc.).
-See docstrings for more help and `examples/Record.ipynb` for examples.
+Many other options and customizations exist See docstrings for more help and `examples/Record.ipynb` for examples.

 Live image viewer